 When this degree is the student's first postgraduate qualification in psychology it normally takes two years (full time) to complete.
-The programme requires 240 points, 120 of the required points are taken in the first year.
+The programme requires 240 points, 120 of which are taken in the first year.
 These points normally come from five courses in behaviour analysis and two elective courses, as outlined below.
 Elective courses are selected in consultation with the behaviour analysis programme staff.
 The second year typically involves a 120-point thesis.
-However, if the student requires further academic background, they may be required to complete a 90-point thesis and gain the remaining 30 points from the Year 1 courses.
+To progress to Year 2 of the degree, a B+ average must be maintained.
+Due to the requirement for thesis supervision, entry into Year 2 of the degree is competitive and dependent on the availability of supervision capacity.